Cow's milk protein allergy diet at a glance

-Although it is not common, breastfed babies can develop an allergy to cow’s milk protein.
+Although it is not common, breastfed babies can develop an allergy to the milk protein in cow’s milk.
 The cow's milk protein that you ingest can cross into your breast milk and cause an allergic reaction in your baby.
-If you are breastfeeding and your child has a cow's milk protein allergy, eliminating milk and milk products from your diet may help.
-Discuss with your doctor.
-You may want to also talk to a dietitian about finding alternative sources of calcium and other nutrients to replace what you were getting from dairy products.
+If you’re breastfeeding and your child has a cow's milk protein allergy, eliminating milk and milk products from your diet may help, but discuss it with your doctor.
+You may also want to talk to a dietitian about finding alternative sources of calcium and other nutrients to replace what you were getting from dairy products.

 If you are formula-feeding

 The American Academy of Pediatrics recommends a hypoallergenic (extensively hydrolyzed) formula for cow's milk protein allergy dietary management.1 Most babies with cow's milk protein allergy do well on an extensively hydrolyzed formula, such as Enfamil Nutramigen.
 However, an amino acid formula, like Enfamil PurAmino, may be recommended in some severe cases.
 Ask your baby's doctor which formula is appropriate for your baby.

 How does extensively hydrolyzed formula work for a baby with cow's milk protein allergy?

 Most infant formulas (except soy formulas) are cow milk-based.
 However, the cow's milk protein in our hypoallergenic Nutramigen LGG Infant Formula has been broken down extensively, so the body doesn't recognize it as a whole protein; therefore, it's much less likely to trigger an allergic response.
 At least 90% of babies with cow's milk protein allergy fed hypoallergenic baby formula should not react to the extensively broken down protein.2

 Can I use a partially hydrolyzed formula if my baby has a cow's milk protein allergy?